junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The town is left behind in the rear mirror.

-Soon, the whole Illinois is left behind miles away.
+Soon, the whole state of Illinois is left behind miles away.

 The vampire nest was set to fire before they left.
-Any other bodies or signs of life burn to the ashes.
+Any other bodies or signs of life burned to the ashes.

 <br>